MaryamMadadgar/Pedestrian-and-Cyclist-Safety-Prediction-in-New-York-City/README.md

 Hour: Specify the hour from 0 to 23 of the day for the assessment.

-Precipitation: This is Hourly Precipitation.
+Precipitation: This is hourly precipitation.
 Users can refer to instructions provided within the application to determine how to input and interpret hourly precipitation data.

 Longitude and Latitude: Input the coordinates of the location you want to assess (You can find them from Google map).